yasarc4/Auto_time_series/README.md

-# SSB Cash in Transit - Cash Demand Forecasting
+# Time Sries forecasting using Prophet

 ### What we Forecast?
-  > ATM/BTM/CRS cash demand using historical data and using the various machine & resource constraints to plan the cash replenishment trips.
+  > Demand using historical data

 ### Method Used:
  * Aggregate to day level